 From mid-March, MSF shifted its operational priorities to help draft IPC and clinical care management guidelines.
 The team also implemented triage infrastructure in six hospitals bordering Thailand.
 Over a period of about three weeks, more than 300 MoH staff members were trained on the new guidelines and protocols concerning COVID-19, among them ambulance drivers, cleaners, laboratory technicians, doctors, and nurses.
 They learned about the appropriate infection prevention measures and management of suspected or confirmed cases of COVID-19.

-In the past weeks, the local outbreak has been under control.
-Therefore, Hong Kong has started to relax its COVID-19 measures.
-The MSF project has shifted its focus from health education to mental health support.
+The MSF project in Hong Kong has shifted its focus from health education to mental health support.
 As the outbreak has lasted for months, the team is now preparing a website providing information and tips to address stress caused by prolonged exposure to uncertainty while face-to-face sessions targeting the most vulnerable people are also ongoing.

 We continue to support the COVID-19 response in the Banten project, and in Jakarta our team is scaling up trainings and workshops with community leaders and health workers who are responsible for COVID-19 surveillance, tracing, and reporting at sub-district and village levels.
 Additionally, workshops have been held with hospitals in Jakarta on integrating COVID-19 activities into existing health structures and services.
 To date, 10 training sessions have been completed, with 140 people trained.